 Embracing that platforms will transform the healthcare industry presents an opportunity for health systems to finally realize the economic value of their business relationships and infrastructure investments.

-Ultimately, health systems utilizing platform-enabled digital marketplaces, such as the R1 Patient Experience Platform, can succeed in shielding consumers from the complexity underpinning our current US healthcare business model, while connecting all the dots within their organization with optimized underlying processes.
+Ultimately, health systems utilizing platform-enabled digital marketplaces, such as R1 Entri™, the intelligent patient access solution, can succeed in shielding consumers from the complexity underpinning our current US healthcare business model, while connecting all the dots within their organization with optimized underlying processes.
 A holistic platform technology and services approach makes it possible to thoughtfully interact with key constituents using digital tools that attract consumers and provider referrals, convert them to new patients, and continue to engage them effectively over time.
 And as more participants use the digital marketplace, its value to all participants continues to increase, leading to growing network effects and a long-term competitive advantage.

-Joel French is the Executive Vice President of Patient Experience at R1.
+Joel French is the Executive Advisor for R1.
 He was most recently the Chief Executive Officer of SCI Solutions, which was acquired by R1.
 Joel has more than 25 years’ experience in technology company leadership, having founded, led, or provided consulting on behalf of various publicly traded and privately held technology firms serving health systems, health plans and life sciences companies.